 Tag Attributes Description

 dianlau The display element describes one display.

-display The logical name of the display.
+display name The logical name of the display.

-name

-priority Deprecated.
+Deprecated.
 This value is not taken in consideration.
-Use MicroEj application
+Use Micr

 priority launcher option instead.

 default Deprecated.
 This value is not taken in consideration.

 fonts The list of system fonts.
 The system fonts are available for all displays.

 Court A system font.

 font file The font file path.
 The path may be absolute or relative to the XML file.

 range A font generic range.

 range name The generic range name (LATIN, HAN, etc.)

 Optional.
+Defines one or several sub parts "1": add only part 1 of the range Optional.
 Defines one or several sub parts of the generic range.

 "1": add only part 1 of the range

 "1-5": add parts 1 to 5

 "1,5": add parts 1 and 5

 These combinations are allowed:

 "1,5,6-8" add parts 1, 5, and 6 through 8

 By default, all range parts are embedded.

-customrango A font-specific range.
+customranca A font-specific range.

-customrange start UTF16 value of the very first character to embed.
+customrange UTF16 value of the very first character to embed.

+start

 end UTF16 value of the very last character to embed.